Minnesota’s Mining History

 Nearly 200 buildings were moved south over the course of several decades to the neighboring village of Alice (now part of Hibbing).

 North Hibbing is now a park where you can play disc golf around the abandoned streetscape and foundations of the original village.
+The town is famous because musician Bob Dylan was born there.

-You can get dramatic views of that expanding mine from the Hull Rust Mahoning Mine View (1202 E. Howard St.; 218.262.4900), one of the largest operating open pit mines in the world.
+You can get dramatic views of that expanding mine from the Hull Rust Mahoning Mine View (1202 E. Howard St.; 218.262.4900), one of the largest operating open-pit mines in the world.
 The pit is 3½ miles long by 1½ miles wide and as deep as 535 feet.

 It has been an active mine since 1895, operated today by Hibbing Taconite Company.